dkoval/k8sfun/README.md

 # k8sfun

+Fun with k8s at home.

-Automates a home media server setup by spinning up essential applications in a containerized [k3s](https://github.com/rancher/k3s) cluster.
+This projects sets up an automated home media server in a containerized [k3s](https://github.com/rancher/k3s) cluster.

 Table of Contents